V4Fire/Client/src/core/component/functional/README.md

 ### Using the `v-update-on` directive

-This directive, together with the modifiers API and the DOM API, gives you more flexibility in updating nodes.
+This directive, in conjunction with the modifiers API and the DOM API, provides you with greater flexibility in updating nodes.
-See the directive documentation for more information.
+Please refer to the directive documentation for further details.

 ### Using the `AsyncRender` API

-This is the most powerful technique that allows you to manually cause parts of a component template to be re-rendered.
+This technique is incredibly powerful as it allows you to manually trigger the re-rendering of specific parts of a component template.
-See the [[AsyncRender]] module documentation for more information.
+For more information on this, please refer to the documentation of the [[AsyncRender]] module.

 __b-link/b-link.ts__